 Explore more Records Management deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in Records Management.
-These resources below were developed by management consulting firms and Records Management subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Records Management templates below that were developed by management consulting firms and Records Management subject matter experts.

 The concern regarding how the new Records Management system will integrate with existing systems is valid.
 A seamless integration is crucial to avoid data silos and ensure that the new system complements the existing IT infrastructure.
 According to Gartner, through 2021, 85% of effort and cost in a digital ecosystem will be spent on integration.
 Therefore, during the design and development phase, a thorough analysis of the current IT landscape is conducted, followed by the selection of a system with robust API capabilities and compatibility with existing software.